-Our bad debt expense as a percentage of revenues for the years ended December 31, 2020 and 2019 was 9.2% and 7.6%, respectively.
-A 1% increase in our bad debt expense as a percentage of revenues for the years ended December 31, 2020 and 2019 would have resulted in an increase in bad debt expense of \$2.9 million and \$2.7 million, respectively.
+Our bad debt expense as a percentage of revenues for the years ended December 31, 2021 and 2020 was 8.0% and 9.2%, respectively.
+A 1% increase in our bad debt expense as a percentage of revenues for the years ended December 31, 2021 and 2020 would have resulted in an increase in bad debt expense of \$3.4 million and \$2.9 million, respectively.

 We do not believe that there is any direct correlation between tuition increases, the credit we extend to students and our financing commitments.
 The extended financing plans we offer to our students are made on a student-by-student basis and are predominantly a function of the specific student's financial condition.
 We only extend credit to the extent there is a financing gap between the tuition and fees charged for the program and the amount of grants, loans and parental loans each student receives.
 Each student's funding requirements are unique.
 Factors that determine the amount of aid available to a student include whether they are dependent or independent students, Pell grants awarded, Federal Direct loans awarded, Plus loans awarded to parents and the student's personal resources and family contributions.
 As a result, it is extremely difficult to predict the number of students that will need us to extend credit to them.
-Our tuition increases have averaged 2-3% annually and have not meaningfully impacted overall funding requirements, since the amount of financial aid funding available to students in recent years has increased at greater rates than our tuition increases.